vincentchachere/virtual-machine/README.md

 ### Step 2: Create a Resource Group

-- Go to the search bar at the top and search "resource group"
+- Go to the search bar at the top and search: `resource group`

-- Select Create Resource Group
+- Select: `Create Resource Group`

-- You will need to name the resource group and select the region
+- Name the resource group and select the region

+- Select: `Review + Create`

-- Select Review + Create on the lower left
+  - Towards the lower left

   - For this example, we will be using RG-Lab-1 for the name and (US) West 3 for the region